 - Time: preparation, setup, breakdown

-Convert these costs to a per-person amount and deduct from your gross margin to get your net margin.
+Convert these costs to per-person amounts and subtract from your gross margin to get net margin.
+This is the kind of thing you only learn after closing your first month at a loss.

 Standard margins in practice

-For beverage packages at events, these margins are standard:
+For beverage packages at events, these margins are typical:

 - Gross margin (beverages only): 60-75%